ijalfauzi/wizepress-smtp/README.md

 ## ✨ Features

 - Easy-to-use SMTP settings page
-- Test email functionality
+- Send test email directly from admin
-- Logs all outgoing emails (To, Subject, Message, Time)
+- Logs all outgoing emails
 - Toggle between raw and HTML preview in modal
+- Logs saved in a custom database table for better performance
+- WordPress timezone-based formatting
 - Clean admin interface with modal viewer

 > **Note:** Logs are stored in a custom database table for performance.